Guidelines for Dance Research and Reconstruction

 Music notations.
 In addition to being an essential component of dance, sheet music occasionally contains dance instructions printed inside the cover.

 Phonograph records from the era solve tempo problems and questions about performance practices, offer an aural glimpse of the character of a dance, and sometimes give vocal dance descriptions.

-Original motion picture documents, the ultimate imagery for a dance scholar, if they can be found.
-It's too bad films and phonographs weren't invented centuries earlier.
+Original motion picture and video documents, the ultimate imagery for a dance scholar, if they can be found.
+It's too bad films, video and phonographs weren't invented centuries earlier.